brillout/wildcard-api/docs/readme.template.md

 ## Learning Material

 Material to learn more about RPC and Wildcard.
-Create a Pull Request to add yours.

 ###### RPC